 4. Walk instead of taking the subway or a cab.
-It’s a thing to do – I swear.
-Not only will this save you money, provide a crazy amount of exercise, but it’s fun too.
+It’s a thing to do, I swear.
+Not only will this save you money, and provide a crazy amount of exercise, but it’s fun too.
 I walked everywhere.
 Not only was I in amazing shape, but had I not walked, I never would have stumbled upon the things I had.
 One time, while passing the Plaza Hotel, I watched them film a scene for Sex and the City.
 I took a shortcut through Central Park and ran into the Olsen twins.
 I watched Justin Timberlake leave his hotel.
 I ran into Tony Soprano in the village.
 Bottom line, the city is full of surprises, and if you don’t take the time to look around, you may just miss it!

 3. Broadway on Broadway.
 Okay, I swore I wouldn’t mention Times Square, but I’m not saying “just visit Times Square,” because if you’re a “true” NYer, chances are you can’t stand the place.
-Seriously, everyone just stops and stares and you can’t actually get anywhere.
+Seriously, everyone just stops and stares, and you can’t actually get anywhere.
 But, for those on a budget who can’t afford a Broadway show, be sure to plan your trip to the big apple in the Fall, around September.
-Broadway on Broadway features a huge stage in the heart of Times Square, and features popular Broadway performances.
+Broadway on Broadway features a huge stage in the heart of Times Square, with popular Broadway performances.
 Check out the annual date here.

 If you’re like me and love theater, you also may want to snag (free) tickets to Shakespeare in the Park.
 This happens during the summer in Central Park and is totally amazing!